 This plan is not a permanent set of rules that cannot be changed.
-We will remain flexible in our approach and consider the specific circumstances in which each
+We will remain flexible in our approach and consider the specific circumstances in which each patient safety incident occurred, and the needs of those affected.

 Children's Hospice South West Services